arodriguezh-gh/arodriguezh-gh.github.io/index.md

 ---

 ## Experience & Projects
+👉 Check out my [Projects](projects.md) to see what I’ve been working on!

 ### 🌍 Remote Consulting for Nonprofits
 - Data analysis, financial and performance consultant for development-oriented organizations in the U.S.